 How to Screw Up a Great Book Cover

 Ever wonder what separates a good book cover from a great one?
-This post will try to show you the difference with 3 examples of a great book cover design gone wrong due to a mistake.
+This post will show you the difference with 3 examples of a great book cover design gone wrong due to one mistake.
+Sometimes, that’s all it takes.

 Typography Mistake